techidaily/site-win11-tips/source/_posts/mastery-over-windows-automatic-lock-settings.md

 ### Editing Windows Registry to Disable Auto-Locking

  Finally, you can also edit Windows Registry to stop Windows from automatically locking itself.
-Before we show you how to do this, make sure you understand that editing Windows Registry can make your system unstable requiring you to restart or even[perform a fresh Windows install](https://www.makeuseof.com/windows-11-set-up-without-internet-connection/) for your PC to work properly again.
+Before we show you how to do this, make sure you understand that editing Windows Registry can make your system unstable requiring you to restart or even [perform a fresh Windows install](https://www.makeuseof.com/windows-11-set-up-without-internet-connection/) for your PC to work properly again.

 So, edit Windows Registry only when nothing else works.